Squa256/assassins/README.md

 RabbitMQ, which can be installed by running:
 `sudo apt-get install rabbitmq-server`

+To run Celery in the background, use this command from /assassins/assassins:
+`celery multi start w1 -A assassins -l info`

 ### Django project & environment setup

 Make sure you have Python 3.4 and virtualenv installed.